-area in which an explosive atmosphere is present or may be expected to be present in quantities such as to require special precautions for the construction, installation and use of electrical equipment in the context of this specification hazardous materials are flammable gases and vapours and combustible dusts
+Area in which an explosive atmosphere is present or may be expected to be present in quantities such as to require special precautions for the construction, installation and use of electrical equipment.

-NOTE Explosive atmospheres may include a variety of adverse environmental conditions such as those encountered in coal mines, shipping, oil/gas platforms and the like, which commonly require further specifications stated in legislation or regulatory requirements.
+Note: Explosive atmospheres may include a variety of adverse environmental conditions such as those encountered in coal mines, shipping, oil/gas platforms and the like, which commonly require further specifications stated in legislation or regulatory requirements.